BeckyLambert/phase-0-tracks/web_dev/jquery/notes.md

 Release 0:

 What sorts of resources will help?
-Cheatsheets, blog posts, Stack over flow is usually a safe bet as well as a few other websites Ive had some luck with.
+Hello Google!
+I'll be looking for cheatsheets, blog posts, and Stack over flow is usually a safe bet as well as w3schools which is quickly becoming one of my favorite resources.

 How often should you stop and test what you just learned?
 Very often, I like to test out what I'm learning as I learn it so that I can remember it better.